 Game Plan: This is a standard Stamina set up, and while Spiral Upper isn't particularly great in Stamina matchups against other more qualified ARs, its performance in this category is leagues ahead of the other combo options you could put it on.
 For this combo, you're aiming to stay in the stadium as long as possible against Attack types and keep your fingers crossed you don't cross paths with a stronger Stamina type because a better AR on Bearing Core is more than able to outlast Spiral Upper.

 Manual Change Core, ~2g.

 Can be changed from a Hole-Flat tip to a Sharp tip by moving the tab to the left.
 To go from Sharp to Hole-Flat, you lift the plastic tab up and to the right.

-Right off the bat it is obvious that if you have to use any aggressive plastic tip, this is it.
-Launching MCC to achieve a flower pattern is very satisfying and fun to watch, it is capable of knocking the opposing Beyblade to the ridge and then "following" it by breaking pattern and beginning to Tornado Stall.
+If you have to use any aggressive plastic tip, this is it.
+Launching Takara's MCC to achieve a flower pattern is very satisfying and fun to watch, it is capable of knocking the opposing Beyblade to the ridge and then "following" it by breaking pattern and beginning to Tornado Stall.
 In Tornado Attack, it can do so safely without risk of self-knockout.

 Don't expect rubber levels of grip, but do expect a decently aggressive and nearly viable plastic RC.
 It is more than capable of doing away with any stamina combos in Hole-Flat mode.